GTPB/ELB18F/NGS.md

 <br/>

 **NOTE**: Turn on the green light when you're finished.
-Don't hesitate to ask questions and to turn on the red light if you're having issues.
+Assess how well you achieve the learning outcome.
+For this, see how well you responded to the different questions during the activities and also make the following questions to yourself.

 **QUESTION**: Could you run FastQC on a fastq file?